 Greek Life Office

-The Director of Greek Life and Greek Life Office play a major role in the success of the colony as it grows and develops.
+The Director of Greek Life and Greek Life Office plays a major role in the success of the chapter as it grows and develops.
 The individuals in this office are working on the ground every day supporting fraternities and sororities.
 They can be an incredible source of support when partnered together.
-They can be a great asset in your efforts when the colony is successful but also hold members accountable if you do not follow the established rules.
+They can be a great asset in your efforts when the chapter is successful but also hold members accountable if you do not follow the established rules.

 The Interfraternity Council (IFC) is the umbrella organization that recognizes fraternities on campus.
 The IFC can function in many ways; providing social and educational opportunities, public relations outreach, and may set risk management requirements for all fraternities in addition to other policies and procedures.
-As a colony, you may be granted a probationary membership until becoming a chapter.
+As a provisional chapter, you may be granted a probationary membership until becoming a chartered chapter.